Inventory Turns as Decisive Competitive Edge

 - How fun and easy TOC is

-Speaker Bio Dr. Dreyer is a board-certified Emergency Physician residing in Columbus, Ohio.
+Dr. Dreyer is a board-certified Emergency Physician residing in Columbus, Ohio.
 For more than 20 years, Dr. Dreyer practiced at two high volume ERs and was director of ER quality.
 In 2003, Dr. Dreyer pivoted roles to facilitate quality initiatives at all 5 Mount Carmel Emergency Departments.
 Dr. Dreyer believes that patient health is directly correlated to the health of the operational system that delivers care.
 He is Six Sigma and Lean certified, is a Certified Professional in Healthcare Quality and the graduate of the Physician Executive MBA Program (PEMBA) at the University of Tennessee.
 As a Healthcare Optimization Professional, Dr. Dreyer has been transforming Emergency Department operations since 2001.
 As a result of his leadership, ED’s have annually realized millions to their bottom line.
 In 2015, he formed The Dreyer Group, a healthcare services and software company that employs proprietary systems, processes, tools, and software, designed to improve hospital operations to deliver best in class quality, satisfaction, and revenue.
 Dr. Dreyer formed CarePulse, a patented software analytics platform.

 Dr. Jeffrey R. Dreyer